levatas-agency/engineering/roles-responsibilities.md

 ### Responsibilities
 * Continuously learn and improve skills.
-* Collaborate with other team members to design and implement features.
+* Collaborate with other team members to design, implement, and maintain the functionality of new and existing projects.
 * Get familiar with Levatas processes, tools, and standards.

 ### Core Competencies
 * Naturally curious and a lifelong learner
 * Continually brings fresh ideas to the table
 * Strong organizational skills
-* Good grasping power and attention to detail
+* Great attention to detail
+* Ability to decompose, synthetize and solve complex problems
 * Entrepreneurship, intrinsic motivation to create something
-* Strong experimentation skills
+* Ability to try new things, learn from mistakes, and keep making progress

 ### Total Compensation
 The market value for this position was collected from PayScale.com, in the Palm Beach, Florida labor market.
 Job Title: Software Engineer 1.